Boxing legend Floyd Mayweather may not be the best fighter from Michigan, let alone the best fighter ever.

 In the women’s game, Claressa Shields from Flint is on her way to being known as one of the best females ever.

 FLOYD MAYWEATHER or SUGAR RAY ROBINSON

 There could be one name to trump them all, though.
-Dependent on how you see it, Sugar Ray Robinson is at the very summit of the shake-up for the greatest.
+Dependent on how you see it, Sugar Ray Robinson is at the summit of the shake-up for the greatest.

 Firstly, according to his birth certificate, Robinson was born Walker Smith Jr. in Ailey, Georgia, and moved to Detroit as a baby.

 In the pages of his authorized biography, the boxer himself says he was firmly born in Detroit.

 If the latter is the case, there’s a solid shout for Mayweather to be number two on the infinite list of Michigan‘s best.

 Robinson has been named the best by many of his peers.
 But we could need more time to pass before both could truly be compared.

 It’s an entirely different generation and an utterly alternative sport these days.
 Fighters compete much less than in Robinson’s heyday of the 1940s and 1950s.